julianschuh/statusboard/README.md

 ```

 ### Table widget
 A table widget provides one top-level statement: `data`, which accepts either a block or a proc.
-The specified block/proc should contain the code that fetches the data to be displayed.
-The block/proc will be executed every time the widget is requested from the app.
+The specified block/proc should contain the code which is responsible to fetche the data which should be displayed.
+The block/proc will be executed every time the content of the widget is requested by the app.
 Within the block/proc, the DSL can be used to specify the data:

 The `row` statement creates a new row.
 A block must be specified in which the cells of the row are specified.
 The only statement that is accepted within `row` is the `cell` statement.

 The `cell` statement creates a cell within a row.
-A `cell` can have different properties as listed below:
+A `cell` can have different properties (represented by the corresponding DSL statements) as listed below:

 | Statement 	| Description	|
 | ------------- | ------------- |